gooch/sustainable_energy_without_the_hot_air/book.md

 100-year global warming potential of each source.
 Source:Emission Database for Global Atmospheric Research.

-One last thing about the climate-change motivation: while a range ofhuman activities cause greenhouse-gas emissions, the biggest cause by faris **energy use**.
-Some people justify not doing anything about their energyuse by excuses such as “methane from burping cows causes more warmingthan jet travel.”
-Yes, agricultural by-products contributed one eighth ofgreenhouse-gas emissions in the year 2000.
-But energy-use contributedthree quarters (figure 1.9).
-The climate change problem is principally anenergy problem.
+One last thing about the climate-change motivation: while a range of human activities cause greenhouse-gas emissions, the biggest cause by far is **energy use**.
+Some people justify not doing anything about their energy use by excuses such as “methane from burping cows causes more warming than jet travel.”
+Yes, agricultural by-products contributed one eighth of greenhouse-gas emissions in the year 2000.
+But energy-use contributed three quarters (figure 1.9).
+The climate change problem is principally an energy problem.

 Warnings to the reader
 ----------------------